Frederick-S/golang-microsoft-graph-rest-sample/README.md

     - Navigate to the [App Registration Portal](https://identity.microsoft.com).
     - Go to the the `My Apps` page, click `Add an App`, and name your app.
     - Set a platform by clicking `Add Platform`, select `Web`, and add a Redirect URI of ```http://localhost:5000/login/authorized```.
-    - Click "Generate New Password' and record your Consumer Secret.
+    - Click "Generate New Password" and record your Consumer Secret.

 3. Clone the code.
     ```